We are Trinity and Bonnie

 Why is our blog called 43bluedoors?

 We started this adventure at the age of 43.
-Blue doors signify the open world of opportunities, but mostly because we used to drive a beige car with a blue door – We loved that car.
+Blue doors signify the open world of opportunities, an idea inspired by a car we once owned.
+When asked how we retired early we would often reply that we drove a beige car with a blue door.
+In other words, we lived frugally.
+We really did love that car.

 Contact us at BonnieTruax@43BlueDoors.com